Quantum corrections to symmetron fifth-force profiles: Green's function

 where the potential \(V(x)\) is given by

 with \(m_+<m_-\).
 This equation describes a step-wise free system with an effective mass that depends on the sign of the coordinate.
-We suppose that the coordinate space Green's function \(G(t, t';x, x')\) may be written as a weighted superposition of temporal plane waves
+We suppose that the coordinate-space Green's function \(G(t, t';x, x')\) may be written as a weighted superposition of temporal plane waves

 so that the frequency-domain Green's function \(G(x, x';E)\) satisfies

 We denote by \(G^>(x, x';E)\) and \(G^<(x, x';E)\) the contributions to \(G(x, x';E)\) in the regions \(x > x'\) and \(x < x'\) respectively.
 The latter two are completely specified by the former, since